David Butler (psephologist)

 Sir David Edgeworth Butler (17 October 1924 – 8 November 2022) was an English political scientist who specialised in psephology, the study of elections.
 He has been described as "the father of modern election science".

-Early life
+Early life and education

-Born in London, Butler was the son of Harold Edgeworth Butler, Professor of Latin at University College, London by his wife, Margaret, née Pollard.
+Born in Bloomsbury, London on 17 October 1924, Butler was the son of Harold Edgeworth Butler, Professor of Latin at University College, London by his wife, Margaret, née Pollard.
 Through his mother, he was the grandson of the historian A. F. Pollard.
 The politician R. A. Butler was a second cousin.

 Butler was educated at St Paul's School and New College, Oxford.
 His time at Oxford was interrupted by the Second World War, during which he saw service as a tank commander in the Staffordshire Yeomanry and crossed the Rhine during the latter stages of the war.
 After the war, he resumed his studies at Oxford, then proceeded to Princeton University as a Jane Eliza Procter Visiting Fellow from 1947 to 1948.
 He returned to Oxford as a researcher and academic at Nuffield College, where he taught throughout the remainder of his academic career.